 For me, the sweetness of the two syrups was just too much combined with the custard center of the pie.
-Plus, I like the bite of the chips, and the crunchy nuttiness of the toasted pecans creates the perfect balance.
+Plus, I like the bite of the chips.
+The crunchy nuttiness of the toasted pecans creates the perfect balance.

-HOSTESS TIP: use pie from the bakery as opposed to a frozen pie.
+HOSTESS TIP: Use pie from the bakery instead of a frozen pie.
 In my experience the texture is better to work with in a bakery pie.
 The frozen ones were sticky and more difficult to cut apart.